sarmini1/mastermind/README.md

 I incorporated the extension of configurable difficulty levels, where a user can select to play a game that has 4 numbers (easy), 6 numbers (medium), or 8 numbers (hard).
-They do this by submitting a form when they start their new game with their choice, which is then used to fetch their random number combination and ultimately generate their new MastermindGame game instance.
+They do this by submitting a form when they start their new game with their choice, which is then used to fetch their random number combination and ultimately generate their new MastermindGame instance.

 ## Tests